 Community members are invited to donate seeds harvested from vegetables, herbs, and flowers that they grow.
 Seeds must be from open-pollinated, non-genetically modified, non-hybrid and/or heirloom plants that are not listed as invasive species by the Ohio Department of Agriculture.
 Kent Free Library reserves the right to refuse or to dispose of donated seeds that do not meet these criteria.

 Once you’ve harvested and dried your seeds, bring them to the Information Desk in a sealed plastic bag along with the Donation Form.
+Donations for the 2021 growing season are no longer being accepted.
+Donations for the 2022 growing season will be accepted starting in October 2021.

 Donated seeds will be sorted, packaged, and labeled by library staff and volunteers.
 Packets will contain an appropriate quantity of seeds for a typical backyard garden.